FRUITS AND VEGETABLES in Israel - Specific Kashrut Issues

 Please be sure to speak with your personal Halachic Authority about purchasing fruit in Israel without a teudah.
 Not everyone holds by the 0.5% threshold.
 This information is just for informational purposes and is not a halachic psak!
 Even if you follow a psak that relies on the 0.5% threshold, you still must take trumot and maasrot on all produce grown in Israel (or be sure it has been taken), in order to fulfill your halachic obligations.

-Also, this list does not apply to fruit grown by an individual.
+Also, be aware that this list does NOT apply to fruit grown by an individual.
 If your friend has a fruit tree, you'll need to find out how old it is!